KrithikVallem/lsa-course-guide-redesign/README.md

 # LSA Course Guide Redesign

-GIF GOES HERE
+GIF GOES HERE - TODO

 This project is my attempt to recreate the [LSA Course Guide](https://www.lsa.umich.edu/cg/) as a single-page application that requires no page refreshes for actions such as searching for classes or clicking on a class to see more information about it.
 Additionally, I added in some extra features that I wished were in the official course guide, such as being able to view course grade distributions directly in the class info, without having to open them in a new tab.

-IMAGE OF GRADEGUIDE XFRAME GOES HERE
+IMAGE OF GRADEGUIDE XFRAME GOES HERE - TODO

 ### Installing